EXCLUSIVE-Morgan Stanley to award bonus rises of over 20% on Thursday to top performers -sources

 Morgan Stanley's equity underwriting business has been one of its brightest spots over the past year.

-Revenues at the division have surged on the back of bumper stock market listings and due to companies taking advantage of heightened market liquidity by issuing new shares.
+Revenue at the division has surged on the back of bumper stock market listings and due to companies taking advantage of heightened market liquidity by issuing new shares.

-Morgan Stanley ranks third in the global investment banking league table for fees, having earned $9.1 billion, up 28% in 2021 compared to the prior year, according to Refinitiv data.
+Morgan Stanley ranks third in the global investment banking league table for fees, having earned $9.1 billion, up 28% in 2021 compared with the prior year, according to Refinitiv data.

-M&A advisory revenues have benefitted from global merger & acquisitions activity shattering all-time records during 2021.
+M&A advisory revenue has benefitted from global merger and acquisitions activity shattering all-time records during 2021.

 Morgan Stanley topped Asia Pacific's M&A league table for announced deals and was No.3 globally, Refinitiv data showed.